 Whole Life Insurance

 This type of life insurance most closely models the definition provided.
-You pay a company a regular premium and, in exchange, they are contracted to pay out a sum to whomever you named as beneficiary in your contract.
+You pay a company a regular premium and, in exchange, they are contracted to pay out a sum to whomever you named as a beneficiary in your contract.
 Usually, these premiums are kept at a constant rate, which you agree to upon signing.
-In exchange, the insurance company guarantees a certain return based on a low interest rate to be paid out when you pass away.
-One of the benefits of a life insurance policy is this amount is tax deferred.
+In exchange, the insurance company guarantees a certain return based on a low-interest rate to be paid out when you pass away.
+One of the benefits of a life insurance policy is this amount is tax-deferred.
 Another benefit is that these insurance policies can often function much like a savings account (these are known as a participating whole life policy).
-Until you withdraw above the cash amount you have put in, this money will also be tax deferred.
+Until you withdraw above the cash amount you have put in, this money will also be tax-deferred.

 Universal Life Insurance

 This type of insurance is very similar to whole life insurance.
 The main difference, however, is its flexibility.
 This means that everything from the premiums to the cash values to the protection involved can be adjusted during the term of the policy.
 A policyholder, for example, may decide they wish for less payout and thus a smaller premium.
 With a universal life insurance policy, the customer’s cash grows at an interest rate regularly set by the insurance company.
 Generally, any changes are based on market performance.
 Fortunately, most universal life insurance policies guarantee returns that won’t drop below a certain level.

 Variable Life Insurance

 This is another kind of insurance that is very similar to whole life.
 Variable life insurance looks to add an emphasis on growth, however, more comparable to traditional investments.
 To accomplish this, variable life insurance accounts have two separate halves.
 One part of the policy is geared toward what’s known as the general account.
 This account acts as a whole life insurance policy.
 However, the second part works more like a traditional investment.
 This component is known as the separate account.
 Money in that account goes to investing in the insurance company’s portfolio.